Mr-Perfection/rails-adventure/README.md

 $ rails generate migration add_remember_digest_to_users remember_digest:string          #remember_digest is basically create a cookie so that user can
                                                                                         #be still signed in.
 $ rails generate migration add_admin_to_users admin:boolean                             #add boolean admin column

+$ rails generate migration add_activation_to_users \
+> activation_digest:string activated:boolean activated_at:datetime              #this will add three attributes in the model
 ```
 We can undo a single migration step using
 ```